-A consultant invoice is a form sent to a client as a payment request for consulting services provided.
-A consultant is someone who has extensive knowledge and experience in a specific industry or field of study.
-The consultant uses this past experience to assist any individual, company, or organization in exchange for a fee.
+A consultant invoice is a form sent from a consultant to a client as a payment request for services provided.
+A consultant is someone who has extensive knowledge and experience in a specific industry and who uses this past experience to assist an individual, company, or organization in exchange for a fee.

 - Business Consultant Invoice